EnriqueSPR/board_games_EDA_project/README.md

    # 3. Training a Machine Learning Algorithm:

-  I attempted to predict the number of owners for a boardgame based solely on some of the game properties.
+  Furthermore, I attempted to predict the number of owners for a boardgame based solely on some of the game properties.
 For this I follow the usual steps:
   * Data split and data preprocessing (StandardScaler)
   * Exploring model performance of ML different regression algorithms
   * Fine tuned the most promissing algo (XGB-Regressor)